-Warning: The faulty thinking that puts accommodates into negotiation damage control is thinking that because the goal is unimportant to you, it must have little value to the other side.
+Warning: some of the faulty thinking that puts accommodaters into negotiation damage control is thinking that because the goal is unimportant to you, it must have little value to the other party.
 Remember to do your homework by asking the value of your concession to the other party before making your trade or concession.

 When someone is offering you a gift at the negotiation table, do you humbly accept their generosity?
 Be careful, as theirs may be a proverbial 'Greek Gift' - i.e. they may be luring you into reciprocation, obliging you to give back something of greater value in return.
 So keep in mind the value of the item being given - the relative value to both sides.
 Make sure you don't give back something of disproportionately higher value in return.

 You also need to be careful that they are not an incompetent negotiator, making big concessions that jeopardizes the viability of their business, or agreeing a deal that their managers will later veto.
 If they go bust because they are giving away too much, you could both end up losing.

 This is most often referred to as "passive aggressive".
 People who habitually use this style really dislike conflict.
 Rather than talk directly with you about the issue, avoiders may instead try to take revenge without you knowing about it.
 The avoid style can be a typical reaction to high compete negotiators.
 Sellers will frequently call less often on high compete buyers (i.e. avoiding Competitive buyers) - and may choose to invest marketing money and share their best ideas and prized promotions with buyers who make themselves available (those who are not Avoiding the sales person).